leonardo-p-miranda/library/README.md

 # Pokedex 🎮

-A Pokedex application built with Vue.js, Pinia, and Axios, designed to help Pokemon fans learn more about their favorite Pokemon.
+A Pokedex application built with Vue.js, Pinia, and Vue Routers, designed to help Pokemon fans learn more about their favorite Pokemon.
 This repository contains the source code for the app.
-The data for the Pokemon is fetched from pokeapi.co.
+The data for the Pokemon is fetched from pokeapi.co, the program is all in english cause the api is in english.

 ## ⚡️ Features

-- Browse through a list of Pokemon and see their sprites, names, XP, and basic stats. 🔎
 - Search for a specific Pokemon by name or number. 🔍
 - View the basic stats of a Pokemon when clicking on its card. 📊
+- View more about the pokemon clicking on see details. 📊

 ## 🚀 Getting Started